kelseyhightower/cmd-tutorial/README.md

 ## Testing

-Once booted, Cmd should installed on each node, run an SSH command on them to generate some activity that will show up in the Cmd dashboard.
+Once booted, Cmd should be installed on each node, run an SSH command on them to generate some activity that will show up in the Cmd dashboard.

 ```
 for i in 0 1; do